In June 2026, everybody was telling you to learn AI.

-I want to say it louder than all of them.
+I wanted to say it louder than all of them.
 Learn it.
 Learn it seriously.
-Learn it now, before the market makes the decision for you.
+Learn it before the market makes the decision for you.

-I love this technology.
-I love what it does to speed, to scale, to creativity, to the size of what one person can build alone in a quiet room at night.
-I have spent my whole life betting on the next shift before anyone else could see it, and I have never once felt the way I feel watching this one arrive.
+I loved this technology.
+I loved what it did to speed, to scale, to creativity, to the size of what one person could build alone in a quiet room at night.
+I had spent my whole life betting on the next shift before anyone else could see it, and I had never felt the way I felt watching this one arrive.

 So believe me when I tell you the hard part.
 Most people are not learning AI at all.
 They are learning tricks.